Aydin

 That was also one reason why I wanted to stay in Aydin.
 I wanted a place that was not going to be a hard work, somewhere where I could spend a couple of days resting.
 There was still a lot of travelling ahead of me and I didn’t want to burn out, especially as I had already spent three intensive weeks in Turkey.

 However, it is important to mention that Aydin suffered greatly in the Greco-Turkish war.
 The same as Izmir, it was completely destroyed and that’s visible.
-Today, you will mainly see newly constructed buildings and an occasional historic structure, that somehow survived the war.
+Today, you will see mainly newly constructed buildings and an occasional historic structure that somehow survived the war.

 Adnan Menderes Boulevard - Aydin